WinterShadowy/ChatAI-Cpp/README.md

 ## Basic Overview
 1. A lightweight C++library for interacting with OpenAI, which only supports chatting with AI.
-2. He is based on the Github project: [openai-cpp](https://github.com/olrea/openai-cpp) for secondary development.
+2. It is based on the Github project: [openai-cpp](https://github.com/olrea/openai-cpp) for secondary development.
 3. Only supports the Windows platform.
 Test IDE: VS2022(MSVC C++17)
 4. Functions with the "W" suffix are used to handle wide-character strings, which typically process Unicode strings rather than traditional ANSI strings.